-Serenity House Detox Offers CBT for Many Addictions
+Serenity House Detox & Recovery Offers CBT for Many Addictions

-If you or someone you know has drug abuse problems or addiction, detox is available at Serenity House Detox.
+If you or someone you know has drug abuse problems or addiction, detox is available at Serenity House Detox & Recovery.
 Our programs offer the first step toward recovery and create a strong foundation for rehab.
 We provide treatment for several types of addiction, including heroin and cocaine addiction.
-Along with cognitive-behavioral therapy, we offer other therapies such as:
+Along with cognitive behavioral therapy, we offer other therapies such as:

 - Addiction counseling

 - Dual diagnosis therapy treatment